lsst-dm/dmtn-090/index.rst

 SIA, unlike TAP, ObsTap, and SODA, only provides a sync endpoint called query, which takes a query string or post parameters, and returns a VOTable consistent with that of ObsTAP responses (Section 3.1 SIA spec).
+The sync nature of the request/response is to retrieve a VOTable response, containing links to the images, not sync/async about image retrieval.
+This will be related to a point mentioned below about PVI availability.

 SODA
 ----